This webpage was updated on September 24, 2024

 The policy gives a clear directive that funds received through this program will support “mitigation projects directed toward increases in marine life associated with the state’s marine protected areas in the geographic region of the facility”.
 To further implement the Policy and build out the OTC Interim Mitigation Program, OPC entered into a Memorandum of Understanding with the State Water Resources Control Board that allocates $5.4 million of the annual payments to mitigate the impacts of OTC on state MPAs.
 The allotment amount was based on an interagency budget analysis conducted by the MPA Statewide Leadership Team of costs associated with the MPA Management Program that have a direct nexus with OTC impacts.

-The Ocean Protection Council’s Once-Through Cooling Interim Mitigation Program directs mitigation payment investment through four critical components:
+The Ocean Protection Council’s Once-Through Cooling Interim Mitigation Program directs mitigation payments to support the four priorities of the MPA Management Program:

 • Enforcement of MPA regulations statewide